Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Introduction

-where $\hat w$ is the marginal maximum likelihood estimator (MMLE).
-The lower bound imposed in \eqref{w-hat}, specifically $1/n$, ensures that $\hat w$ is not too small, which is important for controlling the FDR for small signals near $1/2$.
-It is possible that the solution $\hat w$ lies at the boundary of this interval.
-One can see this through the score function:
+Then $\hat w$ is the marginal maximum likelihood estimator (MMLE).
+The lower bound $1/n$ in this optimization is imposed to prevent $\hat w$ from being too small, which is crucial to effectively control the FDR when all signals are very close to 1/2.
+The same constraint is imposed by \citetalias{cast20MT} for the empirical Bayes multiple testing approach based on the Gaussian sequence model for a similar reason.
+The solution of $\hat w$ is determined by the score function given by